nuodb/nuodb-helm-charts/stable/database/README.md

 Define a VolumeSnapshot, PersistentVolumeClaim, or other dataSource from which to initialize a database volume.

 See [Persistent Volume Doumentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#data-source-references) and [Resource Schema](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#typedobjectreference-v1-core)

+When taking a Volume Snapshot, you can drop a file called `backup.txt` in the directory root containing an arbitrary value.
+That value should be passed in via `database.autoImport.backupId`.
+Required if restoring a database with the same domain and database names, optional otherwise.

 | Key | Description | Default |
 | ----- | ----------- | ------ |